Kranevo: History

 The settlement was founded in the Ancient period, probably by the ancient Thracians and in the next periods was part of the Roman, Bulgarian and Ottoman Empires.
 Its name during Ottoman rule was Ekrene, and Ecrene under Romanian administration.

 Due to the constant landslide activity in the area, the activity of the lighthouse was stopped.

 Not far from it are the remains of the defensive shaft, which played an important role in the defense of the First Bulgarian State, called Asparuhov shaft.
 On the huge hill near today's Kranevo, the Ekren fortress (fortress) was once located.

-At this place during the Romanian occupation of Southern Dobrogea (1913 - 1940) passed the border with the Kingdom of Romania.
+From 1913 to 1940, Kranevo was part of Caliacra County of the Kingdom of Romania, being the southernmost point of the country at the time.

 In 1950 a Labor Cooperative Agricultural Farm (TKZS) was established in the village.
 In 1958 the labor troops passed the road from Balchik, Albena through Kranevo to Golden Sands and Varna.

 Kranevo Point on Tower Island in the Palmer Archipelago, Antarctica is named after Kranevo.